Alternate reality game: Portal (video game franchise)

 On March 1 and March 3 of 2010, Portal was updated to include a promotional ARG for its then-upcoming sequel, Portal 2.
 It was created by the Portal 2 development team, and while it was mostly made to discover the next entry in the Portal franchise, it also included a way to extend the Portal universe.
 Portal was updated at 2:33 PST, with the update's description reading "Changed radio transmission frequency to comply with federal and state spectrum management regulations".
 The update also added a single achievement, named "Transmission Received".
 The update added 26 portable radios placed throughout the game's levels, which played a default song until placed in a specific location in their respective maps.
-When placed in their location, the radio's lights changed from red to green, and they began to emit a string of Morse code, which revealled hidden images when decoded with Robot 36.
+When placed in their location, the radio's lights changed from red to green, and they began to emit a string of Morse code, which revealed hidden images when decoded with Robot 36.
 The numbers from the images form the BBS phone number "(425) 822-5251" and when you dial into the BBS it will prompt the user asking for a login.
 Entering the username "backup" and the password "backup" (from the 12th audio file) will show text saying "Aperture Laboratories GLaDOS v3.11", followed by "Copyright (c) 1973–1997 Aperture – All Rights Reserved" then will proceed to show the user ASCII art images and paragraphs quoting Cave Johnson.
 If the person is idle for 4 minutes, the following text will say "Hey!
 Please login now.
 You have one minute left." and if left idle for one more minute the next text will say "Your login time (5 minutes) ran out.
 Goodbye", disconnecting the user.

-Portal was updated again on March 3, 2010, at 2:24 PST with the description "Added valuable asset retrieval", The game ending was retconned to add the Party Escort bot, who dragged the player back into the enrichment center rather than allowing them to escape. setting up the events of Portal 2.
+Portal was updated again on March 3, 2010, at 2:24 PST with the description "Added valuable asset retrieval", The game ending was retconned to add the Party Escort bot, who dragged the player back into the enrichment center rather than allowing them to escape, setting up the events of Portal 2.

 Community and genre growth

-The years immediately after the Beast saw independent developers who had played it extend the form from a one-time occurrence to a new genre of gaming, and the formation of an ever-growing community devoted to playing, designing and discussing ARGs.